awslabs/s3-connector-for-pytorch/README.md

 ### Examples

-End to end examples for the Pytorch Lightning integration can be found in the [examples/lightning](examples/lightning) directory.
+End to end examples for the PyTorch Lightning integration can be found in the [examples/lightning](https://github.com/awslabs/s3-connector-for-pytorch/blob/main/examples/lightning) directory.

 ```py